SheathedBlade/quartz/content/Characters/Amara Illustros.md

 #### Physical Combat:

 Amara wields a **double-ended glaive**, a unique weapon bestowed onto her as a high-ranking individual within the Luxori Covenant.
 She has, however, made modifications to her glaive ever since she was settled in [[Lyntoa Village]], attaching a "whip-like" modification on her blades.
-This gives her glaive the same sort of functionality a whipsword from the soldiers of the [[Gensōkasu]] has, wherein parts of metal from the blade is attached via a flexible cord that both expands and contracts.
+This gives her glaive the same sort of functionality a whipsword from the soldiers of the [[Gensōkyo]] has, wherein parts of metal from the blade is attached via a flexible cord that both expands and contracts.

 Overall, this modification makes her glaive a very dangerous weapon to use, as one would need to have the skill required to use a glaive and a whipsword at the same time.
 However, at the same time, if used correctly, it is a deadly weapon to use against her foes.
 Amara herself rarely ever uses the modification, only deploying it when it is absolutely necessary.